sumandeb003/HTInjection/README.md

 </summary>

-1. **Delay After a Specific Data Value:** Imagine we want to introduce a delay only when a specific data (payload) value is observed.
+1. **Delay After a Specific Data Value:** We can introduce a delay only when a specific data (payload) value is observed.

 *Modification*: